 Conformation of MUC1-mtr1 peptides.
 We are also studying the conformational preferences of human mucin (Ribeiro, AA, Spicer, LD, Wright, SE & Dombrowski, KE, manuscript in preparation).
-We have made the sequential proton assignments for the MUC1-mtr1 (Fig. 11A) and (T3N)-MUC1-mtr1 (Fig. 11B) in water based on COSY, TOCSY and NOESY H-NMR spectroscopy.
-We have observed reasonable dispersion of backbone NH and $\alpha$ -CH resonances.
+We have made the sequential proton assignments for the MUC1-mtr1 (Fig. 11A) and (T3N)-MUC1-mtr1 (Fig. 11B) in water based on COSY, TOCSY and NOESY 1H-NMR spectroscopy.
+We have observed reasonable dispersion of backbone NH and α -CH resonances.

-The temperature dependence of the backbone NH resonances was also examined over the range of 0-35 °C. Temperature coefficients are of intermediate value and show little evidence for a single stable secondary structure (Table 2).
-However, three residues ( $\mathbb{R}^4$ , $\mathbb{S}^9$ , and $G^{16}$ ) show less temperature dependence.
-This suggests that these residues remain in a more stable conformation relative to the other amino acids.
+The temperature dependence of the backbone NH resonances was also examined over the range of 0-35 °C. Temperature coefficients are of intermediate value and show little evidence for a single stable secondary structure (not shown).
+However, three residues (\mathbb{R}^4 ,

 Figure 11.
-H-NMR network for backbone assignments of (A) MUC1-mtr1 and (B) (T3N)-MUC1-mtr1 illustrated on overlaid plots of TOCSY and NOESY spectra.
-This work was done in collaboration by Drs.
-Leonard Spicer and Anthony Ribiero, Duke University NMR Spectroscopy Center.
+1H-NMR network for backbone assignments of (A) MUC1-mtr1 and (B) (T3N)-MUC1-mtr1 illustrated on overlaid plots of TOCSY and NOESY spectra.